conondaFCC/hello-world/java.md

 - The **balance can be checked** (Method)
 - The **interest rate will be applied** (Method)

+### How to find classes?
+And how to name them?
+Step by step quide from the school module 226-1_09:
+1. Check the 'Requirements' (aka 'Anforderungen') of a program and look for nouns that have context to the program.
+Then decide for each noun (aka substantive) if it is relevant and could become a class or an attribute, if so highlight it.
+2. List all highlighted nouns.
+3. Pick 3-4 that are likly to be an instance / object in the running progra and write for each of those a 2-3 phrase behavior description.
+This does not have to be perfect but be willing to adjust it once possible with better knowledge.
+4. If you need more than 2-3 sentences to describe the class, chances are your are not following the SRP, single responsibility principle.
+5. For those picked find their attributes, write them down with data types.
+If this causes problem try to make think of things the class could have as an attribute from the list in under number 2.
+6. Model the picks in a class model with attributes and data types.
+On paper or in Modelio.

+### How to find methods?
+double check not duplicate description?
+This continues the guide from above:
+7. go over your 'Requirements' again but this time look for verbs that relate to the found classes.
+Underline all those verbs.
+8. then write them down and think about what paramter they might have.
+9. model them in modelio or paper.

+Voilà classes or attributes found and named.

+What are good classes? //FIXME: Insert from: 'Was gute Klassen sind, wird am Ende des Arbeitsblattes zum Projekt Minesweeper (AB226A_09-1)!'

 ### Class description
 ``` JAVA
 // Standard Class: